Michael Duca

-Michael Gerard Duca (born June 5, 1952) is an American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of Baton Rouge in Louisiana since his installation on August 24, 2018.
-He previously served as the bishop of the Diocese of Shreveport in Louisiana from 2008 to 2018.
+Michael Gerard Duca (born June 5, 1952) is an American Catholic prelate serving as Bishop of Baton Rouge since 2018.
+He previously served as Bishop of Shreveport from 2008 to 2018.

 Biography

 Early life

-Michael Duca was born on June 5, 1952, in Dallas, Texas.
-He attended elementary school in Dallas and graduated from Bishop Lynch High School in Dallas in 1970.
+Duca was born on June 5, 1952, in Dallas, Texas.
+He attended Saint Thomas Aquinas School in Dallas for primary and secondary education and graduated from Bishop Lynch High School in 1970.
 Duca attended Holy Trinity Seminary in Irving, Texas, from 1970 to 1978.

 Priesthood

-Duca was ordained a priest by Bishop Thomas Tschoepe for the Diocese of Dallas at St. Thomas Aquinas Church on April 29, 1978, in Dallas.
-After his 1978 ordination, the diocese assigned Duca to pastoral roles at the following Texas parishes:
+Duca was ordained a priest by Bishop Thomas Ambrose Tschoepe for the Diocese of Dallas at St. Thomas Aquinas Church on April 29, 1978.
+After his 1978 ordination, the diocese assigned Duca as parochial vicar at the following parishes: